 Review of YSEQ Results

-For full genome sequencing, YSEQ provides users with the list of SNPs found in the data, with their ancestral states.
+For full genome sequencing, YSEQ provides users with result pages that include a list of SNPs found in the data, with their ancestral states.

 Users can export their data into third-party websites (such as YFull) if they would like to do further analysis.